-A corneal ulcer is an open sore of the cornea, which is the transparent dome-shaped layer covering the front of the eye including the iris, pupil, and anterior chamber.
+A corneal ulcer is an open sore of the cornea, the transparent dome-shaped layer which covers the front of the eye.

 The outer layer of the cornea can be damaged due to scratches, particularly in younger cats, this is known as a corneal abrasion.
 Cells quickly repair this damage.